dd483/ORIE4741_teamproject/README.md

 Project Description:

-Our goal is to determine if there is evidence to suggest racial bias in fatal shootings by police.
-Given factors such as situational characteristics (eg. armed, signs of mental illness, manner of death, etc.) and regional characteristics (eg. poverty rate, share of white population, median income, etc.), are we able to predict the victim's race?
+Our goal is to understand what factors most influence civilian and police interaction outcomes and determine if there is evidence to suggest racial bias.
+Given demographic and situational factors, are we able to predict outcomes for these interactions?